Stay (Jodeci song)

 "Stay" is a song by American group Jodeci from their debut album Forever My Lady (1991).
 The song was the third single released in promotion for the album in December 1991.
 "Stay" was the group's second number one R&B hit, spending two weeks at number-one on the US R&B chart and peaked at number forty-one on the Billboard Hot 100.
-As this, it is also the opening track from Forever My Lady.